MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

     > [!IMPORTANT]
     > We recommend that report designers revisit old reports and manually reset the export option as needed.

+To set these options:

-1. To set these options, start in Power BI Desktop.
+1. Start in Power BI Desktop.

 1. From the upper left corner, select **File** > **Options and Settings** > **Options**.